Technical vocational education & training in the agricultural sector in Africa, CAADP

-The New Partnership for Africa’s Development (NEPAD) Planning and Coordinating Agency (NPCA), the technical arm of the African Union, coordinates the implementation of the Comprehensive Africa Agricultural Program (CAADP), has stressed the importance of Agricultural Technical and Vocational Education and Training (ATVET): qualified workers have better job perspectives in African agricultural value chains and agricultural investments are attracted by a conducive environment.
-Both factors are important in furthering the promotion and implementation of the National Agricultural Investment Plans at country levels.
+The New Partnership for Africa’s Development (NEPAD), Planning and Coordinating Agency (NPCA), the technical arm of the African Union, which coordinates the implementation of the Comprehensive Africa Agricultural Program (CAADP), had stressed the importance of Agricultural Technical and Vocational Education and Training (ATVET): qualified workers have better job perspectives in African agricultural value chains and agricultural investments and are attracted by a conducive environment.